Effective Time Management Tips for Freelancers

 Afternoon: Flexible Block

+If you’re trying to balance your schedule as a full time freelance professional, these structured blocks will keep you from burning out.
 The key is protecting that morning deep work block.
 It's where you'll create your best work and make the most impact for your clients.
 And if you want to master productivity during those time blocks, make sure to read about The Ultimate Productivity Hack For Freelance Marketers: The Pomodoro Technique.

 Now, let’s talk about…